Get Going Guide (2026)

 Bottom Line: Negotiation keeps control in your hands.
 Litigation puts it in a judge’s.
 Start with settlement, use court only when necessary, and treat both as tools to move your case forward.

-Step 8: Emergency Applications
+Step 8: Divorce Emergencies

 When You Need Court Help—Now